Reconstructing the boundary of AdS from an infrared defect: Introduction

 The previous elements lead us to propose the existence of a conformal field theory (CFT) on a $\mathbb Z_n$-orbifold defect $\Sigma_\star^d$, located in the deepest point of the interior of $X^{d+2}$.
 We further argue that, by virtue of the $\Sigma^d_\star\to\Sigma^d$ transition, this theory gives rise to the holographic theory at the boundary $\Sigma^d$ of an asymptotically AdS space $M^{d+1}$, upon taking the $n\to\infty$ limit.

 In \S\ref{sec42} we give a simple example.
 We compute a central charge for the theory on the infrared defect in the case where the defect is a 2-manifold embedded in four bulk dimensions.
-We show that when $\Sigma^2_\star$ has scalar Ricci curvature equals to $4/R_0^2$, where $R_0$ is the radius of the disk, the $n\to\infty$ limit of the charge reproduces the Brown--Henneaux~\cite{Brown:1986nw} central charge of the theory at the asymptotic boundary of AdS$^3$.
+We show that when $\Sigma^2_\star$ has scalar Ricci curvature equal to $4/R_0^2$, where $R_0$ is the radius of the disk, the $n\to\infty$ limit of the charge reproduces the Brown--Henneaux~\cite{Brown:1986nw} central charge of the theory at the asymptotic boundary of AdS$^3$.

 We conclude with a brief discussion in \S\ref{discussion}.
-We collect our conventions, notation and some details of our calculations in appendices \ref{appA} and \ref{appB}.
+We collect our conventions, notation, and some details of our calculations in appendices \ref{appA} and \ref{appB}.

-The main ideas presented here have been motivated by previous work~\cite{Arias:2019pzy, Arias:2019zug}, in which the properties of defects in codimension-two were exploited to study the notion of entanglement in de Sitter space.
-Different routes to generalize holography to higher codimensions, in which the dual CFT has support on a boundary corner, have been studied in~\cite{Akal:2020wfl, Miao:2020oey, Miao:2021ual}.
+The main ideas presented here have been shaped by previous work~\cite{ Arias:2019zug, Arias:2019pzy}, in which the properties of defects in codimension-two were exploited to study the notion of entanglement in de Sitter space (see also~\cite{Arias:2012dj} for earlier work dealing with defects in de Sitter space).
+In particular, the idea that a boundary submanifold can be understood as a limit of a bulk defect was first discussed in~\cite{Arias:2019zug}.
+In a more formal context, some of the holographic features of embedded submanifolds in arbitrary codimension were studied in~\cite{Arias:2019mzc}.
+Different routes to generalize holography to higher codimensions, in which the dual CFT has support on a boundary corner, have been proposed by other authors in~\cite{Akal:2020wfl, Miao:2020oey, Geng:2020fxl, Miao:2021ual}.